-If the default install directory is accepted, the BSP software is installed in the osopen subdirectory tree under install directory.
-The osopen directory tree contains the files and tools that support OS Open application and ROM development.
-The osopen subdirectories and their contents are as follows.
+If the default install directory is accepted, the BSP software is installed in the \osopen directory tree.
+The \osopen directory tree contains the files and tools that support OS Open application and ROM development.
+The \osopen subdirectories and their contents are as follows.